Trump pardons Jan. 6 defendants, signs executive orders to secure U.S.-Mexico border - UPI.com

 "We're going to try and get it done as quickly as possible.
 You know, the war with Ukraine and Russia should have never started," Trump said.

-Trump also signed an executive order to protect women from so-called radical gender ideologies and an order to withdraw the United States from the World Health Organization.
+And Trump signed an executive order to protect women from so-called radical gender ideologies, as well as an order to withdraw the United States from the World Health Organization.

 "So we paid $500 million to World Health, so I terminated it," Trump said, adding that China paid only $39 million with a much larger population.